rubenwiersma/hsn/README.md

 Install the `vectorheat` python module, explained in the following subsection.

 ### The vectorheat extension
-To compute perform operations on the mesh - e.g. Vector Heat Method, surface area computation, etc. - we use [Geometry Central](https://geometry-central.net).
+To perform computations on the mesh - e.g. Vector Heat Method, surface area computation, etc. - we use [Geometry Central](https://geometry-central.net).
 We have created a small Python binding into a C++ function that computes these quantities globally for each vertex in a mesh.
 Run the following commands in your shell to install the extension:
 ```
 $ pip install ./vectorheat
 ```

-#### Having problems?
+**Having trouble building?**
 First make sure that you have the latest version of CMake installed (> 3.10).
 Next, check that every dependency is present in this repo (pybind11, geometrycentral).
 If not, you might not have cloned submodules.
 To fix this:
 ```
 $ git submodule update --recursive